AIM-IT4/FXQuantPricing-Cpp/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/yourusername/fx-derivative-pricing/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please contact here: jha.8@iitj.ac.in , and the process for submitting pull requests to us.

 ## Authors